sumis005/streetdifficult/README.md

 ## The Setup

 1. Clone this repository using `git clone`
-2. `cd` into the `street-hard-reusable-components-props-lab` folder
+2. `cd` into the `street-difficult-reusable-components-props-lab` folder
 3. `npm install`
 4. `npm start`